saed-gpr/linux/README.md

 ```

 ### 5- `cat` :
-If you want to see the content of a file, you can use this command. for example we want to see the content of `/var/log/boot.log`.
-At first we shoul become root therefore we use the 3rd command (`sudo`) and then `cat`
+If you want to see the content of a file, you can use this command.
+For example, if we want to see the content of /var/log/boot.log, we should first become root.
+Therefore, we use the sudo command and then cat.

 ```bash
 sudo cat /var/log/boot.log